Jim6388/Tutorial-CustomDebianPackage/README.md

   - Establish a PPA to store your customized package.
 - Step 5: Upload your customized package:
   - Upload your customized hello package to your PPA for easy download and installation via apt.
+- Step 6: Install your custom package from the PPA

 ### Prerequisite